k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Installations/Linux/03_Fabric_7.x.x_Setup_Automatic_Single_DC_multi_nodes.md

 ### Set up the first Cassandra nodes

 Number of seeds node should be as chosen replication factor number.
-The script should be run separately on each node in the order of designated node number, starting more than one node at the time, may cause configuration issues
+The script should be run separately on each node, in the order of designated node number, starting more than one node at the time, may cause configuration issues
 Mandatory details needed:
 * Seeds nodes IP.
 * Cassandra admin user.